unnumsykar/numpy_basic/README.md

-A basic implementations of numpy library for statistics & norms
+A basic implementations of numpy library for statistics & norms.